Puff Pastry Cinnamon Twists

 - Slice the rectangle into about ¾ inch strips that will be 7 to 8 inches long.

-- Holding one end steady, twist the other end of the pastry as tightly as you can, and press the ends down onto a baking sheet lined with parchment or a silicone mat.
-This will help prevent the twist from unwinding while baking.
+- Holding one end steady, twist the other end of the pastry as tightly as you can, and press the ends of the puff pastry twist down onto a baking sheet lined with parchment or a silicone mat.
+This will help prevent the cinnamon twist from unwinding while baking.

 - Put the baking sheet into the freezer for about 30 minutes prior to baking.
 This will again help to prevent the twists from unraveling.

-- Bake for about 20 minutes, until the pastry is crisp and slightly browned.
+- Bake for about 20 minutes, until your puff pastry twists are crisp and slightly browned.

-- Let cool on the baking sheet.
+- Let your cinnamon puff pastry twists cool on the baking sheet.
 These cinnamon twists can be stored in an air tight container at room temperature for about one week.

 Notes